tomvannorden/centos7_master/README.md

       * You should now be able to connect to your host via the forward rule
    c.
 Configure a proxy to access the internet (if required)
       * Curl a website to check if internet access is working
-4. Create an SSH key
-4. Connect your IDE to the VM
+      * More information about the proxy I used you can find below.
 5. Install Ansible
-   a. yum install epel-release
+   a.
+Add an Ansible repository
+      * Example config below
-   b. yum install ansible (latest version)
+   b. yum install ansible-x.x.x (e.g ansible-2.9.17)
-   c.
-TO BE DONE.
-FIND A WAY TO INSTALL ANY ANSIBLE VERSION ON MASTER
-   d.
-All epel Ansible versions: https://releases.ansible.com/ansible/rpm/release/epel-7-x86_64/

-   4. Install git (any version will do)
+6. Install git (any version will do)
    a. 'yum install git' (easiest)
    b.
 Check the version of git: git --version
+7. Clone this repository to you linux machine

+You are all set to run Ansible and the environment will be set up for you

+4. Create an SSH key
+4. Connect your IDE to the VM

 5. Install wget
    a. 'yum install wget'
 7. Add own user to wheel group